 Graduates possess the skills required to connect relevant insights from multiple disciplines and professional fields and apply them in practical situations.
 They possess the right qualifications for research- or policy-related positions, or project management in areas such as

 Graduates interested in pursuing an academic career have gone on to do research internships or to pursue a PhD.
-If you are interested in pursuing an academic career, you can also explore the possibility of joining the UvA's two-year Research Master's in Heritage, Memory and Archaeology with the programme coordinator.
+If you are interested in pursuing an academic career, you can also explore the possibility of joining the UvA's two-year Research Master's in Heritage, Memory and Archaeology.